Read This First

 Prompt 1: In what ways will widespread adoption of AI positively or negatively affect the ideological rift in US politics?

-The central claim is this: The widespread adoption of artificial intelligence (AI) is poised to have complex and multifaceted impacts on the ideological rift in U.S. politics, with potential for both positive and negative outcomes.
+In plain terms: The widespread adoption of artificial intelligence (AI) is poised to have complex and multifaceted impacts on the ideological rift in U.S. politics, with potential for both positive and negative outcomes.

 Ensuring transparency in how AI systems are developed and used, and making the data sets they are trained on publicly available can help mitigate biases and improve trust.